chipsalliance/t1/tests/readme.md

 The emulator configuration can be found in the `configs/` directory in the project root.
 Each has its own configuration.
 In GitHub CI, we will use `v1024l8b2-test` as the base emulator configuration.

 The test case names are taken from the `TEST_CASE_DIR/configs/*.json` with the extension stripped.
-To make `mill` generate more tests or less tests, you can modify the content of `$TEST_CASE_DIR`.
+To make `mill` generate more tests or fewer tests, you can change the contents in `$TEST_CASE_DIR`.

 The runtime config can be found in `run/` directory in the project root.
-There is `debug.json` only for now.
+There is only one `debug.json` at the moment.

 So to use the `v1024l8b2-test.json` config for the emulator to run the test config `matmul-mlir.json` with runtime config `debug.json`, you can type `mill -i verilatorEmulator[v1024l8b2-test,matmul-mlir,debug].run` in your shell.